FullGC/FullGC.github.io/_posts/2017-11-17-How-to-tune-Akka-to-get-the-most-from-your-Actor-based-system-Part-1.md

 This executor tries its best to have your actor instance always schedule with the same thread, which should increase throughput.

-It is recommended for small number of actor instances, for if you have much more instances than threads, it is just not possible.
+This is recommended for a small number of actor instances, where you have much more instances than threads, it is just not possible.

 #### Tips
 <img align="right" src="/img/dispatcher.jpg" height="250" width="250">
-* Don't use the [Akka default dispatcher](https://doc.akka.io/docs/akka/2.5/scala/dispatchers.html) for your actorSystem nor for the actors themselves.
+* Don't use the [Akka default dispatcher](https://doc.akka.io/docs/akka/2.5/scala/dispatchers.html) for your actorSystem, or for the actors themselves.
 Note that external Akka based frameworks use it as default, and you should configure a dedicated dispatcher for them as well.

-* Have a different Dispatcher for each actor, and for Futures inside an actor.
+* Have a different dispatcher for each actor, and for Futures inside an actor.

-* Dispatchers has 'throughput' parameter, which "*defines the maximum number of messages to be processed per actor before the thread jumps to the next actor"* Setting It to higher value than the default, 1, is likely to improve performance if it is not part of Affinity-pool dispatcher, and if your actors generally not very busy (otherwise the lack of fairness can cause a high load in some mailboxes).
+* Dispatchers have a ‘throughput’ parameter, which "*defines the maximum number of messages to be processed per actor before the thread jumps to the next actor"* Setting It to a higher value than the default, 1, is likely to improve performance so long as it is not part of the Affinity-pool dispatcher, and your actors are generally not very busy (otherwise the lack of fairness can cause a high load in some mailboxes).

-* Read [this terrific post in ScalaC blog](https://blog.scalac.io/improving-akka-dispatcher.html).
-It explains Dispatcher's internals in details.
+* Read [this terrific post in the ScalaC blog](https://blog.scalac.io/improving-akka-dispatcher.html).
+It explains dispatcher’s internals in details.

 <br><br>
 ### **Next**